UKHO/docs/software-engineering-policies/TechnicalDebt/TechnicalDebtGuidance.md

 ## Raising Technical Debt

-Technical debt that will not be resolved in the sprint identified **SHOULD** be raised as a PBI in the relevant area of Azure DevOps or Azure DevOps Server.
+Technical debt that will not be resolved in the sprint identified **MUST** be raised as a PBI in the relevant area of Azure DevOps or Azure DevOps Server.
 When raising Technical Debt, please add the following information to the Technical Debt PBI:

 ### Title